graphprotocol/metrics/README.md

 - 🎨 **Modern UI**: Clean, responsive design with dark theme inspired by REO dashboard
 - 🔗 **Explorer Links**: Direct links to The Graph Explorer for each network
 - 📱 **Responsive**: Works on desktop and mobile devices
-- ⚡ **Interactive**: Click arrow button to expand/collapse network details
+- ⚡ **Interactive**: Click arrow buttons to expand/collapse sections

 ## Prerequisites